top of page

 Renata has supported research projects focused on reducing inequity for disabled people, including in the areas of driving, ageing, and reproductive health, collaborating with institutions such as the University of Auckland, The Liggins Institute, the Starship Foundation, Donald Beasley Institute, Te Kupenga Hauora Māori, and the NZ Cerebral Palsy Register.

 Clients describe Renata as hearty, thorough, and practical.
-Based in Ōtautahi Christchurch and the proud Mama of two, her secret skills include photography and outdoor survival skills (which the rest of the MindMatters Clinic team envy!).
+Based in Ōtautahi Christchurch and the proud Mama of two, her secret skills include outdoor survival skills and photography.

 bottom of page